 When constructing an argument, it is important to consider any counterarguments a reader might make.
 Acknowledging the opposition shows that you are knowledgeable about the issue and are not simply ignoring other viewpoints.
 Addressing counterarguments also gives you an opportunity to clarify and strengthen your argument, helping to show how your argument is stronger than other arguments.

 Incorporating counterarguments into your writing can seem counterintuitive at first, and some writers may be unsure how to do so.
-To help you incorporate counterarguments into your argument, we recommend following the steps: identify, investigate, address, and refine.
+To help you incorporate counterarguments into your argument, we recommend following the steps: (a) identify, (b) investigate, (c) address, and (d) refine.

 First you need to identify counterarguments to your own argument.
 Ask yourself, based on your argument, what might someone who disagrees counter in response?
 You might also discover counterarguments while doing your research, as you find authors who may disagree with your argument.